corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 * 2.0.0 Mark as compatible with Stellaris 3.1 "Lem" - update to use new arithmetic syntax
 * 2.1.0 Mark as compatible with Stellaris 3.2 "Herbert" - no script changes
 * 2.2.0 Mark as compatible with Stellaris 3.3 "Libra" - no script changes
+* 3.0.0 Update for Stellaris version 3.4 "Cepheus"
+    * Use memory optimization feature for effects and triggers
+    * Update armies with new army properties
+    * Add army weights so the AI will build Titanic Life and Azizians armies if possible

 ## Source Code